 During the year ended August 31, 2021, the District implemented the provisions of GASB Statement No. 84, Fiduciary Activities, which establishes criteria for identifying and reporting fiduciary activities.
 The implementation of this statement has resulted in changing the presentation of the financial statements.
-The title Agency Funds is replaced with Custodial Funds and ending net position is presented for custodial funds which was not previously required.
-Beginning net position has been restated to reflect this change.
+Activity and Net Position previously reported in the Private Purpose Trust is now reported in the General and ASB fund.